nkarl/learn.algorithms/study/graphs/notes/dfs-strategy.md

 Now we describe the operation in detail.

-For each node $n_i$ in the tree $T$, <u>there exists one node among its children whose id matches that of the given node</u> $n_i$.
+In the tree $T$, <u>there exists one node whose id matches</u> `id_num`.
 Because a tree might have many layers (many generations of descendants), we recognize that a recurrence/iteration must exist for such a tree and as long as the break condition is not met.

 Now, two cases might happen for each recurrence/iteration.
-Either the node matches or it doesn't.
+Either the node matches `id_num` or it doesn't.

 - Matched: we immediate break the recurrence/iteration and <u>move to the next operation</u>:
     - return the child's id to the parent's scope, and